A Lyapunov-Based Small-Gain Theorem for Fixed-Time Stability: Main Results

 Now, suppose $V(x)<\gamma_2^{-1}(W(y))$, which means:

 Raising to the $r$ power yields:

 Thus,

-Recall that $c_1$ and $c_2$ are arbitrary.
+Recall that $c_1$ and $c_2$ can be arbitrarily small.
 Hence, if $\varepsilon_1^r\varepsilon_2$ satisfies \eqref{epbd}, it follows immediately that $c_1, c_2$ can be chosen such that $\varepsilon_1^r\varepsilon_2$ also satisfies \eqref{barep}.
 Then \eqref{gbd} implies $\gamma_2(s)<\gamma_1^{-1}(s)$ for all $s>0$.
 We can pick $\varepsilon>0$ such that \eqref{sgeq} is satisfied with $\hat{\gamma}_i(s)=(1+\varepsilon)\gamma_i(s)$, allowing us to conclude that the small-gain condition is satisfied.
 Hence, the origin of the system \eqref{ex0} is FxTS. \end{proof} To verify our results numerically, we plot the trajectories of \eqref{ex0} with varying initial conditions, where the parameters are chosen to yield the following system